Does Financial Service Industry Have A Millennial Problem?

 To conclude …

-The unique characteristics of millennials demand a different strategic approach to recruitment and retention.
+The unique characteristics of Millennials demand a different strategic approach to recruitment and retention.

 Millennials are looking for more in life than “just a job”, or a steady climb on the corporate ladder.
 They want to do something that feels worthwhile and they are often motivated by more than money.

-A number of studies have documented Millennials’ expectations for their employers, including for work-life balance, career advancement, training and development, meaningful work and career satisfaction.
+Several studies have documented Millennials’ expectations for their employers, including for work-life balance, career advancement, training and development, meaningful work and career satisfaction.